5 Types of Open Ended Questions for Business Meeting

 • What did you find unsatisfactory?

-In a business negotiation, you also need to determine the likelihood that you will close the deal with the client.
-These are questions that are used to qualify leads.
+In business negotiations, you also need to determine the likelihood of closing the deal with the client.
+These are questions that are used for qualifying leads.

 • What do you think of the offer?